CAE Reading and Use of English Practice Test 14

 Tusk (n) — a long, pointy bone at the front of an elephant’s head.
 Elephants are endangered because they are hunted for their tusks.

 Seabed (n) — the floor of an ocean or sea.
-Many fascinating species can be found living very close to ocean seabed.
+Many fascinating species can be found living very close to the ocean’s seabed.

 Vessel (n) — any ship bigger than a boat.
-Having struck the rocks the vessel started to submerge into the troubled waters of the Pacific.
+Having hit the rocks, the vessel started to submerge into the troubled waters of the Pacific.

 Litter (v) — to dispose of garbage by throwing it on the ground.
 Singapore has very high fines for people who litter on the streets.